ORGANIZATION FOR SECURITY AND COOPERATION IN EUROPE

 - Forum for Security Co-operation

-The OSCE Chairmanship-in-Office (CiO) is set for one year period to lead, coordinate and execute all other duties necessary for the management of the Organization.
-Current OSCE CiO is Slovakia.
-It is supported by the former and next Chairmanships, which together with the chairing country form an OSCE Troika – currently Italy, Slovakia and Albania.
+In order to lead, coordinate and execute all other duties necessary for the management of the Organization, The OSCE is chaired by a participating country for one year.
+In 2023 the current OSCE CiO is North Macedonia.
+It is supported by the former and next Chairmanships, which together with the chairing country form an OSCE Troika – currently Poland, North Macedonia and Finland.
 The OSCE Secretariat provides operational support to the Organization; it assists the CiO and the participating States in their activities.
 The Secretariat is headed by the Secretary General and located in Vienna.

 - Office for Democratic Institutions and Human Rights (ODIHR)